Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: Introduction

 The NEC method was originally designed for noisy qubits affected by a very simple one-parameter noise channel called depolarising noise.
 This assumption is unrealistic for NISQ, and particularly for IBMQ quantum computers, as discussed above.
 Fortunately, the noise structure can be simplified using a procedure called Randomized Compiling (RC) ~\cite{Kern2005,Wallman2016, Hashim2021}.
 RC consists in averaging a given circuit output over different randomized versions of the original circuit in a way which effectively maps any noise channel to a simpler Pauli noise channel~\cite{Cai2019}, bringing it closer to the depolarising channel required to apply the NEC method.

-Such methods, however, ignore crosstalk errors.
-These are typically assumed to be insignificant, yet turn out to be harmful in practice.
-In this article, we show that an extension of the standard RC protocol to neighbouring qubits together with an extension of the twirling set (see Fig.~\ref{fig:intro}-a or Fig.~\ref{fig:twirling} for a more detailed version) can turn crosstalk errors stemming from CNOT application into an effective depolarising noise channel on neighbouring qubits.
-We then demonstrate that using this technique drastically improves the performances of the NEC mitigation scheme implementation on IBMQ QC.
+RC is typically performed only on qubits directly affected by CNOT gates~\cite{Rosenberg2022,Kurita2022,Vazquez2023,Kim2023}, therefore ignoring \old{Such methods, however, ignore} crosstalk errors.
+These are typically assumed to be insignificant, yet turn out to be harmful to our simulation results in practice.
+Methods for mitigating crosstalk via RC have been previously proposed~\cite{Wallman2016} and demonstrated to be effective~\cite{Hashim2021}.
+In this article, we propose an extension of the twirling gate set (see Fig.~\ref{fig:intro}-a or Fig.~\ref{fig:twirling}) which further maps crosstalk errors onto a depolarizing noise channel. \old{we show that an extension of the standard RC protocol to neighboring qubits together with an extension of the twirling set (see Fig.~\ref{fig:intro}-a or Fig.~\ref{fig:twirling} for a more detailed version) can turn crosstalk errors stemming from CNOT application into an effective depolarising noise channel on neighboring qubits.}We then demonstrate that using this technique drastically improves the performances of the NEC mitigation scheme implementation on IBMQ QC.
 We expect that similar improvements can be achieved for other error mitigation schemes that assume a depolarising noise model.
 This is relevant for all QC architectures affected by crosstalk.
-In addition, our results confirm that crosstalk errors on IBMQ devices cannot be neglected (we find that they lead to effective error rates of up to 5\%) and need to be mitigated.
+In addition, our results confirm that crosstalk errors on IBMQ devices cannot be neglected (we find that they lead to \newest{an} effective error rate \newest{per CNOT gate} of up to 5\%) and need to be mitigated.